HRH The Princess Royal, Princess Anne, PRESIDENT

 Although the first conference was conceived as a "one-off", its members found it such a worthwhile experience that they determined to make it available to subsequent generations of Commonwealth leaders.
-From 1956 to 2007, ten Commonwealth Study Conferences were held at six-year intervals, variously hosted in the United Kingdom, Canada, and Australia, with the last held in India.
-The next CSC will be hosted in Canada in 2022.
+From 1956 to 2007, ten Commonwealth Study Conferences were held at six-year intervals, variously hosted in the United Kingdom, Canada, India, and Australia.
+In 2023, Canada hosted the 11th Duke of Edinburgh’s Commonwealth Study Conference.

 In addition to organizing the first 10 successful Conferences, Alumni members decided to create more frequent leadership development opportunities in their countries and regions.
-In 1983, following a similar experiential leadership learning format, Canadian Alumni launched the Governor General's Canadian Leadership Conference.
-Held every 4 years, the 10th conference was held in spring 2017.
+In 1983, following a similar experiential leadership learning format, Canadian Alumni launched the Governor General's Canadian Leadership Conference. held every 4 years.

 In 2006, Australia Alumni launched the first Emerging Leaders' Dialogue (ELD) for the Pacific Region.
 Caribbean and Canadian Alumni launched their first ELD in 2011, and Malaysia Alumni launched the first Asia ELD in 2016.
 In each region subsequent dialogues are held every 4 years.
 In 2013 the UK held the first annual CSC Leaders program for senior Commonwealth leaders.